UCF/unify-events/README.md

 7. Set up local settings using the settings_local.templ.py file
 8. Set up static_files/static/robots.txt using static_files/static/robots.templ.txt
 9. Run the deployment command: `python manage.py deploy`.
 This runs any migrations and collects the static files.
+10. Create a superuser: `python manage.py createsuperuser`
-10. If you don't intend on importing any existing calendar data, create a Main Calendar.
+11. If you don't intend on importing any existing calendar data, create a Main Calendar and assign your superuser account as the owner.
 Otherwise, skip this step

         python manage.py shell
+        >>> from django.contrib.auth.models import User
         >>> from events.models import Calendar
+        >>> u = User.objects.get(pk=1)
-        >>> c = Calendar(title='Events at UCF')
+        >>> c = Calendar(title='Events at UCF', owner=u)
         >>> c.save()
         >>> exit()